Paraguay - The Lost Heart of Latin America

 Days 7-8 - Encarnacion

 Drive south east to Encarnacion and spend two days exploring the historic Jesuit Missions.
-On Day 7 we visit San Ignacio Guasu and Santa Maria de Fe, and then on Day 8, Jesus and Trinidad.
+On Day 7 we visit San Ignacio Guasu, San Cosme and Damian, and Santa Maria de Fe.
+On Day 8, we visit a Yerba Mate factory and the missions of Jesus and Trinidad.
 The Jesuit Missions are an integral part of Paraguayan history, where Jesuit priests and local Guarani people formed strong societies, that were eventually seen as a threat to the power of the Catholic church, and the ruins that remain are an atmospheric link with Paraguay’s fascinating past.
-Overnight Hotel Savoy or similar.
+Overnight Carnaval Hotel or similar.
 (B)

 Trinidad and the Jesuit Missions